SharonGur27/AICodingClash/Final_Showdown.md

 Do NOT manually create instruction files.
 Instead:

+1. Memory Bank Setup
+- Follow the comprehensive instructions at: [Cline Memory Bank Documentation](https://docs.cline.bot/prompting/cline-memory-bank)

-1. Start with a high-level goal in the initial prompt: (Again, tweak as you please)
+2. Start with a high-level goal in the initial prompt: (Again, tweak as you please)
 ```
 Build a Checkers game engine with:
 - Game state management